amaryahwolf/employee-tracker/README.md

 - [Questions](#questions)

 ## Installation
-To install the application, first require the necessary packages by running npm i.
-Then using a MySQL shell, create the database, tables and seed the data.
+To install the application locally, ensure that [Node.js](https://nodejs.org/en/download/) is installed, then clone the repository from Github and run the installation script ```npm install```.
+Connect a [MySQL workbench](https://www.mysql.com/products/workbench/) to the application through the index.js file.
+Create the database in the workbench using the schema.sql file in the db folder then seed the database in the workbench using the seed.sql file in the db folder.
+Finally use the start script ```node index.js``` to start the application.

 ## Usage
-To use the application, start the server by running node index.js in the command line.
-Then toggle through various options to view, interact with and update the employee database.
+Use the "up" and "down" arrow keys on the keyboard to toggle the choices including "View all roles", "View all employees", "Add a department", "Add an employee", "Update an employee role", and "Exit the application".
+After selecting an option using the "enter" key on the keyboard, the user can then view, create and update employees, roles and departments.
+Check out this walkthrough [video](https://drive.google.com/file/d/1F6Ufics5ZlJexiTJ_I28BunVThkp_5ES/view) for a look into how the application functions.

 ![Screenshot of application](public/images/employee-tracker.png)

 ## Credits